Skip to main content

 35//! * Moving a microchip and generator together is only safe if they are the same type (if they

-36//! are not from the same type, then the old floor will necessarily have the generator that
+36//! are not of the same type, then the old floor will necessarily have the generator that

 37//! pairs with the chip being moved, leaving that chip to be fried on its new floor).